richards199999/simple-md-editor/README.md

 # Simple Markdown Editor

+> The entire repo is created, tested, and uploaded by Claude.

 A lightweight, browser-based Markdown editor with live preview and dark mode.
 Built with vanilla JavaScript and designed for simplicity and ease of use.

 ## Features